envicutor/documentation/implementation_and_testing.rst

 Introduction
 ***************

-This section describes the testing methodologies and implementation strategies used to ensure the robustness and reliability of Envicutor.
-The system was built to handle code submissions, execute them against predefined test cases, and return the results.
-To validate its effectiveness, we developed a web application that simulates a coding contest environment.
-This allowed us to test the system under real-world conditions, including concurrent submissions and the handling of malicious inputs.
+This section outlines the testing methodologies and implementation strategies employed to ensure the robustness and reliability of Envicutor.
+The system is designed to manage code submissions, execute them against predefined test cases, and provide results.
+To validate its effectiveness, a web application simulating a coding contest environment was developed, allowing real-world testing under various conditions including concurrent submissions and handling of malicious inputs.

 Testing Methodologies
 *********************

-Our testing approach comprised various methodologies to throughly evaulate the Envicutor's performance and resilience.
+Various methodologies were employed to comprehensively evaluate Envicutor's performance and resilience.

 Simulation Testing
 ==================

-**Objective**: Validate the overall functionality and performance of Envicutor in a realistic environment.
+**Objective**: Validate Envicutor's functionality and performance in a realistic environment.

 **Approach**:

-* Deployed the web application to simulate a competitive programming contest, providing a real-world usage scenario for Envicutor.
+* Deployed the web application to simulate a competitive programming contest, replicating real-world usage scenarios.
 * Monitored system performance and response times under normal and peak loads.
-* Assessed the system's ability to handle various types of submissions, including correct solutions, incorrect solutions, and edge cases.
+* Evaluated Envicutor's ability to handle correct solutions, incorrect submissions, and edge cases.
-* Ran a Python script that continuously sends malicious code during the contest to test Envicutor's resilience against harmful inputs and its ability to maintain integrity under attack.
+* Conducted tests using a Python script to simulate malicious inputs during the contest, assessing Envicutor's resilience and integrity.

 **Screenshots**: